-Key reminder chime
+■ Key reminder chime

-The reminder chime sounds when the driver's door opens and the key is in the "LOCK" or "Acc" position.
-The chime stops when the ignition switch is turned to the "ON" position or the key is removed from the ignition switch.
+The reminder chime sounds when the driver's door is opened and the ignition switch is in the "LOCK" or "Acc" position.

+The chime stops under the following conditions.

+- when the ignition switch is turned to the "ON" position - when the key is removed from the ignition switch - when the driver's door is closed